 College Success Foundation - College Bound Scholarship guides low-income 7th and 8th graders on the path to a college education by offering the promise of tuition when the student reaches college age if the student keeps up his or her grades and stays crime-free.
 The College Success Foundation, in partnership with the state of Washington, the Higher Education Coordinating Board (HECB), and the Bill & Melinda Gates Foundation, actively works with students and families throughout the state to get them to sign up and provide college readiness support in selected school districts.

-This Website is a great resource for families who would like information on upcoming college needs.
+Washington Higher Education Coordinating Board - This Website is a great resource for families who would like information on upcoming college needs.

 The goal of WATCH D.O.G.S.® (Dads Of Great Students) is to involve and connect fathers and father figures to students and our school.
 You can be a WATCH DOG at Valley View by volunteering your time to serve during a school day or at school activities.
 Our goal is to have you spend at least one day this year at Valley View serving as a positive male role model and to provide an extra set of eyes and ears.

 We're using VolunteerSpot (the leading online signup and reminder tool) to organize our Watch Dog sign-ups this year.

 Please sign up for Valley View WatchDOGS Calendar - here's how it works in 3 easy steps: